-Aiken County Public Schools will allow students who have had no symptoms during their quarantine period to return to school on Day 8 of quarantine with a documented negative PCR or antigen test having been collected no sooner than Day 5 of quarantine.
+If unable to participate in TTS, students are required to complete a quarantine period based on current published guidance.
+Aiken County Public Schools will allow students who have had no symptoms during their quarantine period to return to school on Day 6 of quarantine.
+A test is recommended but not required.

-Students returning early from quarantine are required to correctly and consistently wear a mask through Day 14 and continue daily symptom monitoring.
-Students exempted from quarantine because they are fully vaccinated or previously infected must also wear a mask through Day 14.
+Students returning early from quarantine (before day 10) or participating in Test to Stay are required to correctly and consistently wear a mask through Day 10 and continue daily symptom monitoring.
+Students exempted from quarantine because they are fully vaccinated or previously infected must also wear a mask through Day 10.